 All merchandise sold in our stores is shipped directly from our distribution centers in Savannah, Georgia and Darlington, South Carolina.
 We generally ship merchandise from our distribution centers to our stores daily, utilizing United Parcel Service, Inc. and FedEx Corporation.
-In addition to the distribution center in Savannah, we have a small merchandise storage facility that is attached to our corporate office.
+In addition to the distribution center in Savannah, we have a small merchandise storage facility that is attached to our corporate offices.
 The Savannah facilities have a combined square footage of approximately 240,000, including 55,000 square feet of office space.
 To support our continued growth, we completed an expansion of the Darlington distribution center in 2008 which increased the size of the facility from 286,000 square feet to 550,000 square feet.
-We expect to open another distribution center in the southwestern United States in late 2010 or early 2011 to support our growth plans.
+We expect this expansion to support our growth plans through 2010.